syncfusion-content/maui-docs/MAUI/Chat/getting-started.md

 ## Showing time break between messages

 To display time breaks between messages, you can segregate messages based on the specified date within each message.
-This can be accomplished by enabling the `SfChat`.ShowTimeBreak property, which can be configured both in XAML and programmatically.
+This can be accomplished by enabling the `ShowTimeBreak` property.
 Below is an example code snippet illustrating this.

 {% tabs %}
-{% highlight xaml %}
+{% highlight xaml hl_lines="2" %}
  <sfChat:SfChat x:Name="sfChat"
                  ShowTimeBreak="True" />

 {% endhighlight %}

-{% highlight c# %}
+{% highlight c# hl_lines="1"%}

  this.sfChat.ShowTimeBreak = true;